rigetti/pyquil/docs/source/basics.rst

 Pragmas
 ~~~~~~~

-A ``PRAGMA`` directive tells the compiler how it should do its job.
+``PRAGMA`` directives gives users more control over how Quil programs are processed or simulated, but generally do not
+change the semantics of the Quil program itself.
+As a general rule of thumb, deleting all ``PRAGMA`` directives in a Quil
+program should leave a valid and semantically equivalent program.

+In pyQuil, ``PRAGMA`` directives play many roles, such as controlling the behavior of gates in noisy simulations,
+or commanding the Quil compiler to perform actions in a certain way.
 Here, we will cover the basics of two very
 common use cases for including a ``PRAGMA`` in your program: qubit rewiring and delays.
 For a more comprehensive
 review of what pragmas are and what the compiler supports, check out :ref:`compiler`.
+For more information about
+``PRAGMA`` in Quil, see
+`A Practical Quantum ISA <https://arxiv.org/pdf/1608.03355.pdf>`_, and
+`Simulating Quantum Processor Errors <https://www.european-lisp-symposium.org/static/proceedings/2018.pdf>`_.

 .. _rewiring: